T2LIPthedeveloper/T2LIPthedeveloper/README.md

 - My internship as a Data Science Intern at QuantumStreet AI over the summer of 2024.

 **🌱 I’m currently learning:**
-- Developing my skills in Java, Python, TensorFlow 2, C++, C#, JavaScript (React, Angular, Node.js), and HTML5.
+- Developing my skills in Java, PyTorch, Tensorflow, JS (React, Angular, Node.js), and HTML5.
 - Exploring new technologies and tools to stay updated in the ever-evolving data-driven computer science & design.

 **👯 I’m looking to collaborate on:**